T-Norms Driven Loss Functions for Machine Learning: Related Works

-When exploiting a fuzzy semantics to relax the logic, it is of fundamental importance to define how to perform the relaxation of the formulas in the knowledge base.
-For instance, \citet{serafini2017learning} introduces a learning framework where formulas are converted according to \L ukasiewicz logic t-norm and t-conorms. \citet{giannini2018convex} also proposes to convert the formulas according to \L ukasiewicz logic, however this paper exploits the weak conjunction in place of the t-norms to get convex functional constraints.
-A more practical approach has been considered in Semantic-Based Regularization (SBR), where all the fundamental t-norms have been evaluated on different learning tasks~\citep{diligenti2017semantic}.
-The work by \citet{van2019differentiable} exploits a combination of logical operators to get the most significant performance improvement.
+\ar{\paragraph{Learning with Fuzzy Logic Constraints}} \ar{In general, if some FOL knowledge is available for a learning problem, this is expressed in Boolean form.
+To define a differentiable learning objective is then fundamental to establish a mapping to relax the logic formulas into differentiable functional constraints by means of an appropriate fuzzy logic.} For instance, Serafini et al. \cite{serafini2017learning} introduces a learning framework where the formulas are converted according to the t-norm and t-conorm of \L ukasiewicz logic.
+Giannini et al. \cite{giannini2018convex} also proposes to convert the formulas according to \L ukasiewicz logic, however they exploit the weak conjunction in place of the t-norm, \ar{thus guaranteeing} convex functional constraints.
+A more empirical approach has been considered in SBR, where all the fundamental t-norms have been evaluated on different learning \ar{settings to select the best t-norm on the single tasks ~\cite{diligenti2017semantic}.} More recent studies on the learning properties of different fuzzy logic operators have also been proposed by Van Krieken et al. \cite{van2020analyzing,van2022analyzing}. \ar{By combining different logic semantics for the connectives, the authors achieved the most significant performance improvement, but the dependence between the connectives is no longer obeying any specific logic theory. }